 It's the feeling of standing up to read Scripture at the Christmas Eve service.
 I know that I'm bearing the Holy Word of God to the congregation.
 It's a sacred duty, as I, with my own voice, speak the words of grace and truth to those who are listening.
 And then, as we light the candles, I feel the flicker of the little flame lighting my face.
 And my heart fills with peace and joy as we sing praises to God by the candlelight.

 It's the mode I enter when handling essential oils.
-These unique and potent substances which God has given us for health.
-If I'm not careful I can cause harm, so I have to drop one drop at a time, in just the proper proportions.
-But I get to enjoy the aromas as I do, ah!
-And I say a little prayer, that the Lord might use this for blessing and healing in this one person's life.
+These unique and precious substances which God has given us for health.
+I carefully drop one drop at a time, in just the proper proportions, blending them for each individual need.
+Enjoying the aromas as I do, ah!
+And I say a little prayer, that the Lord might use this for blessing and healing in this person's life.

 I've never really had a word for this experience, but in high school I called it appreciation.
 It's a feeling of respectful delight in the face of a thing of meaning and value.
 It's approaching things with care and handling them with love.
 Or it can simply be the recognition of the sanctity of this moment - whether it's pleasant or difficult, there will never again be this moment.
 In all of these, I sense the kindling of praise within my heart.
 Of course, I must be careful of whether I will praise the Living God or the temporal experience before me.
 I've wrestled back and forth on this.
 Do I snuff out this ceremonial tendency in myself?
 Or is there a way to present it to the Lord for His glory?